Frequently Asked Questions

 Where can I see my results?

-Your internally assessed results will be updated weekly on your NZQA student login page.
-Regularly check your NZQA student login during the year to ensure your internal results and registration for any externally assessed standards are recorded correctly with NZQA.
+Your internally assessed results will be updated weekly on your NZQA learner login page.
+Regularly check your NZQA learner login during the year to ensure your internal results and registration for any externally assessed standards are recorded correctly with NZQA.

 All this year's results will become available in your Record of Achievement from mid-January next year.
 This includes any externally assessed results and the award of qualifications.